 Students learn about the latest technology utilized in the law office setting.
 They actively learn about various software programs specifically applicable to civil litigation, office management and a variety of practice areas.
-Areas included: Microsoft Office, Excel, Access, Power Point, Email, Internet and others as determined by the trends of the legal community.
+Areas included: Microsoft Office, Excel, Access, Power Point, Email, Internet and other legally-specific software as determined by the trends of the legal community.

-LS 370: Negotiation and Alternative Dispute (3)
+LS 370: Negotiation and Alternative Dispute Resolution (3)